 - RT ToolBox3: Version 1.82L and prior

-- Setting/monitoring tools for the C Controller module (SW3PVC-CCPU), all versions
+- Setting/Monitoring tools for the C Controller module (SW3PVC-CCPU), Version 3.13P and prior

-- Setting/monitoring tools for the C Controller module (SW4PVC-CCPU), all versions
+- Setting/Monitoring tools for the C Controller module (SW4PVC-CCPU), Version 4.12N and prior

 - SLMP Data Collector, Version 1.04E and prior

 Multiple Mitsubishi Electric Factory Automation engineering software products have a malicious code execution vulnerability.
 A malicious attacker could use this vulnerability to obtain information, modify information, and cause a denial-of-service condition.